Takkanah: Introduction

-However, the general term "takkanah" is used to refer to either gezeirot or takkanot.
+However, taqqanah can refer to either gezerot or taqqanot in later literature.

-Takkanot, in general, do not affect or restrict observance of Torah mitzvot.
-However, the Talmud states that in exceptional cases, the Jewish sages had the authority make a gezeirah even if it would "uproot a matter from the Torah".
-In Talmudic and classical halakhic literature, this authority refers to the authority to prohibit some things that would otherwise be biblically sanctioned (shev v'al ta'aseh).
-Rabbis may rule that a Torah mitzvah should not be performed, e.g. blowing the shofar on Shabbat, or blessing the lulav and etrog, on Shabbat.
-These gezeirot are executed out of fear that some might otherwise carry the mentioned items between home and the synagogue, thus inadvertently violating one of the 39 Melakhot, a greater sin than neglecting the banned mitzvah.
+Taqqanot, in general, do not affect or restrict observance of mitzvot.
+However, the Talmud states that in exceptional cases, the Jewish sages had the authority to make a gezera even if it would "uproot a matter from the Torah".
+In Talmudic and classical Rabbinic literature, this authority refers to the power to prohibit specific actions that would otherwise be permitted by Jewish law, known as halakha.
+Rabbis may rule that a Torah-based mitzva should not be performed—e.g. blowing the shofar on Shabbat or blessing the four species of Sukkot on Shabbat.
+These gezerot are executed out of fear that some might otherwise carry the mentioned items between home and the synagogue, thus inadvertently violating one of the 39 Melakhot, a greater sin than neglecting a mitzva.

-Another rare and limited form of takkanah involved overriding Torah prohibitions.
-In some cases, the sages allowed the temporary violation of a prohibition in order to maintain the Jewish system as a whole.
+Another rare and limited form of taqqana involved overriding Torah prohibitions.
+In some cases, the sages permitted temporary exceptions to a prohibition to maintain the system as a whole.
 This was part of the basis for Esther's relationship with Ahasuerus.